Relintai/pandemonium_engine_docs/tutorials/plugins/editor/inspector_plugins.md

 you should remove the instance you have added by calling `remove_inspector_plugin()`.

+Note:
-.. note:: Here, you are loading a script and not a packed scene.
+ Here, you are loading a script and not a packed scene.
 Therefore you
           should use `new()` instead of `instance()`.

 gdscript GDScript